Environment

 Southern blue whiting are managed as separate biological stocks based on their spawning areas: Campbell Island (SBW 6I), Pukaki Rise (SBW 6R), Bounty Platform (SBW 6B) and Auckland Islands Shelf (SBW 6A).

 Southern blue whiting are managed by Fisheries New Zealand using the Quota Management System (QMS).
-The Ministry works in partnership with Deepwater Group (a not for profit organisation that works on behalf of fisheries quota owners).
-The two parties have developed a single joint-management framework with agreed strategic and operational priorities and workplans.
-The partnership is focused on determining the maximum economic yield of the deepwater fisheries by setting catch limits that maximise returns over the long-term within the constraints of ecological sustainability.
+The Ministry works in partnership with Seafood New Zealand | Deepwater Council (a not-for-profit organisation that works on behalf of fisheries quota owners).
+The two parties have developed a single joint-management framework with agreed strategic and operational priorities and work plans.
+The partnership is focused on determining the maximum economic yield of the deepwater fisheries by setting catch limits that maximise returns over the long term within the constraints of ecological sustainability.

 The MSC Certification covers about 97% of all southern blue whiting caught in New Zealand.
 Southern blue whiting was re-certified in 2018.